willem-strydom/footbal_analysis/README.md

 This repository contains template code for the assignments in the course.
 It will additionally serve as an _upstream repository_ to source potential updates and corrections for the assignments.

+Follow the steps at [Setting Up Your Private Repo](https://wustl-data.github.io/sp23/dev_env/private_repo) to get started using this repo.

 To check out a newly posted assignment branch, run:

 ```